wunzeco/ansible-cassandra/README.md

 Cassandra
 ========

-Ansible role to install and configure Datastax Distribution of Apache Cassandra.
+Ansible role to install and configure Apache Cassandra.

+> *Note:*
-*Note:* Recommended Java version is 8
+>     - Recommended Java version is 8
+>     - Support for datastax community edition dropped
+>     - Recommended `cassandra_distro` is `apache`
+>     - Support for ddc `cassandra_distro` to be deprecated soon

 ## Examples